philpackmohr/git-paper/git.md

 ![Diverged history rebased](images/diverged-history-rebase.svg)

 There is a "topic" branch those original parent commit is `B` (a SHA-1 hash in a real repository) and was rebased that `E` is now the parent commit.
 The figure implies that the SHA-1 hash is recalculated with changed data (`C'` instead of `C`).

+Note: some operations are not done with `git rebase`.
+One example is `git commit --amend` that allows you to correct the last commit.
+Another example is `git filter-branch` that lets you rewrite the history of all reachable commits with one command or script.
+Both Git commands will be examined in the examples below.

 ## Examples